All About Liver Cancer

 - Angiography is a procedure in which a small tube (called a catheter) is threaded into a blood vessel, often placed through the groin.
 Contrast is injected directly into the blood vessels leading to the liver and x-rays are taken that can show highly vascular liver tumors.
 This procedure is infrequently performed because it is much more invasive in nature than ultrasound, CT, or MRI.

 An elevated alpha-fetoprotein (AFP), found through blood tests, can increase the suspicion that a tumor is malignant if it is unclear via imaging.
-Other blood tests can help determine the extent of liver involvement or if there arepre-existing liver conditions that would predispose a patient to developing liver cancer.
-These includeliver functions tests such as AST, ALT, total bilirubin and albumin.
+Other blood tests can help determine the extent of liver involvement or if there are pre-existing liver conditions that would predispose a patient to develop liver cancer.
+These include liver function tests such as AST, ALT, total bilirubin, and albumin.

 How is liver cancer staged?

-The staging of liver cancer is quite complex and may involve the combinationof multiple assessment tools that look at not only the size and spread of the tumor, but also the functional abilities of the liver.
+The staging of liver cancer is quite complex and may involve the combination of multiple assessment tools that look at not only the size and spread of the tumor but also the functional abilities of the liver.
 As more targeted therapies have become available to treat liver cancers that are not operable, it has become more important to know more about the extent of the tumor as described in the TNM staging system.
 This system is determined by the American Joint Committee on Cancer (AJCC).
 The "T stage" represents the extent of the primary tumor itself.
 The "N stage" represents the degree of involvement of the lymph nodes.
-The "M stage" represents whether or not there is spread of the cancer to distant parts of the body.
-Once the TNM stages are decided upon, the liver tumor is given a numeric stage, from I-IV, with I representing early stage disease and IV representing later stage disease.
+The "M stage" represents whether or not there is a spread of cancer to distant parts of the body.
+Once the TNM stages are decided upon, the liver tumor is given a numeric stage, from I-IV, with I representing early-stage disease and IV representing later-stage disease.
 The complete AJCC staging system for liver tumors is listed at the end of this article.